By Anna Albo

 While flaws are good, don’t go overboard.
 Just as perfect characters are boring, so are ones who do absolutely everything wrong.
 Balance is the key.

 - Your character needs a voice.
 If they all sound the same, who wants to read that?
 We don’t all sound the same.
 We don’t all use the same words.
 Think of your friends.
-Do your guy friends talk like your girl friends?
+Do your guy friends sound like your girl friends?
 Probably not.
 When writing, make sure all your characters say and do different things.
 I like to have little character quirks.
 For instance, one will always say, “Wow” or “Yikes” as their catchphrase, while none of my other characters will.
 A character will have a tick, like wrinkling her nose, or nervously tapping his fingers.
 I wrote about a mumbler once.
 No other characters will do the same actions.
 (Note, it’s annoying for readers if you character wrinkles her nose every second page.
-Use those traits only when needed).
+Use those traits only when needed)

 When I’m writing, I’m visualizing my characters and what they are saying and doing.
 They aren’t identical twins, so don’t write them like they are.

 - You need good and bad.
 Every story needs a good guy and a bad guy.
 You need to give your readers someone to cheer for or to hate with a passion.
 If everyone is good, that’s boring.
 If everyone is bad, well, that’s boring too.
-Like I mentioned before, you’re good guys need flaws and their own distinctive voice.
+Like I mentioned before, your good guys need flaws and their own distinctive voice.
 Same with the bad guys.
 Your characters should never resemble cartoon characters.
 In The Senator’s Son, my main bad guy is Bianca, the girlfriend of Jake.
 Yes, she’s rotten to the core, and because she’s mostly a secondary character, I didn’t give her many redeeming qualities, but along the way I give hints about what makes her tick.
 Jealousy.
 That’s her flaw, that’s what drives her.
 How did I know I succeeded in making her connect with my readers?
 When they started giving her nicknames.
 My personal favourite is still Bianut.

 - Your characters can’t suddenly lose their minds.
 A good story can go horribly wrong when your main character who is sweet and innocent suddenly becomes a serial killer in the span of a few pages.
 No one is going to buy that and they will stop reading.
-That doesn’t mean you can’t start your story with your main character being a sweetheart, but the only way anyone is going to believe is she is a mass murderer is if you give them clues along the way.
+That doesn’t mean you can’t start your story with your main character being a sweetheart, but the only way anyone is going to believe she is a mass murderer is if you give them clues along the way.
 Maybe something traumatic happens or someone wrongs them.
 You need to convince your readers why a characters changes.
 You don’t wake up in the morning and decide to go on a rampage and neither do your characters.

 - You’re telling a story through your characters so you have to satisfy your readers.
 Once they finish your book, they want to know that your main characters have learned something.
 They’ve grown or they found happiness.
 And in some cases, they’re darker or more jaded.
 Whatever direction you go, you’ve given your readers some kind of resolution.
 This is especially important with new adult fiction.
 New adult it about life changes.
 If your characters don’t evolve, they won’t be memorable.